CfM47/CfM47/README.md

 ### Glad to see you here!
 ## About Me

-I am a Computer Science student at the University of Havana, with a strong passion for studying algorithms and exploring new data structures.
-I have a particular fondness for mathematics, especially graph theory.
-I enjoy tackling challenging problems and am currently solving problems on Codeforces as a hobby.
+- 💻 Senior year Computer Science student at the University of Havana.

+- ⚙️ Compilers and low level programming in general enthusiast.

+- 🍷 Team player, lover of beatiful and clean code.

+- 🤓 Data structures and algorithms, graph theory, theoretical computer science, and languaje and automata theory huge nerd.

+- 🦀 Rustacean

 <br/>

-## Rapidfire

-- 🔭 I’m currently working on some graph algorithm implementations

-- 🌱 I’m currently learning Next.js and MongoDB

-- ❓ Ask me about anything related to centroid decomposition

-- ⚡ Fun fact: 22!6!+1 is not a prime number

 <h3 align="left">Connect with me:</h3>
   <p align="left">